Frequently Asked Questions

 Do you take insurance?

 I do not take insurance.
 Some insurance plans may cover "out of network" providers.
 If this applies to you, I am happy to provide you with a superbill to submit for reimbursement.
+We can chat and I am happy to walk you through this process.

 Do you offer evening or weekend appointments?